Gun violence in America: A long list of forgotten victims

 Two days later, a delivery truck driver found David Guess’ remains near the forest road, two miles from where he’d been killed.
 Rings of charred black rubber marked where police say Keel and several accomplices had piled tires on top of the body and set it on fire.

-Tears well in Larry Guess’ eyes as he recalls the phone call David made to him around midnight on March 5.
+Tears well in Larry Guess’ eyes as he sits at his battered wooden dining table and recalls the phone call David made to him around midnight on March 5.
 David implored his father to bring him $1,500 right away.

 “If you don’t, he’s going to kill me,” David said.
 Larry responded that he couldn’t get that much money that quickly.